Julius Speech Recognition Engine Settings

 RECOG_MODIFY

-• GAIN: Amplitude scaling factor of the input voice (default 1.0)
+• GAIN: input amplitude scaling factor (default 1.0)

 RECOG_EVENT_MODIFY|GAIN|(scale)